Michigan Sports Betting – Bet On Sports Legally In MI

 Passage of the law took several attempts, but negotiations in the final push paid off and the bill was able to pass through the Senate with a vote of 35-3.
 The bill also legalized state-regulated online casino and poker gambling as well as Daily Fantasy Sports.

+Several pieces of legislation speaking to regulatory and fiscal details of the state's new sports gambling industry are currently active and in committee.
 For more information on the failed and passed sports betting bills, their sponsors, and their journey through the process, we recommend reviewing Michigan's bills on our state betting bill tracker page.

 Top Online Sportsbooks For Michigan Residents